 Now it is time to start cooking, and the first step is to have a frying pan with olive oil (notice the quantity, not a lot!)

 Pour the contents of your bowl in the pan, and watch for the magic to happen.

 You will need to decide how cooked you like your eggs – it is nice to have some moisture on them, in my opinion.

 The really difficult part of this dish is to flip the tortilla (and pray that it lands where it should).
 You should cook the other side for a bit and then leave it to rest.

 And then, after a few minutes (honestly), you will have one of the Spanish classics in front of you – a fabulously looking tortilla de patatas, or Spanish omelette.

 It tasted delicious, and I will be never be caught short again when a non-meat eating friend comes round!

-Have you ever attempted to make one of these babies?
+Have you ever attempted to make a Spanish omelette (or tortilla de patatas?
 Do send me photos if you try!